For Teachers FAQ

 Won't this be really hard?

-The kit that was put together for the teams is simple enough for anyone to put together and get running, so it should not be a challenge to create a running robot of a basic level.
+The kit that was put together for the teams is simple enough for anyone to get running, so it should not be a challenge to create a running robot of a basic level.
 How the teams wish to take it further is down to them.
 For an example of a robot built entirely from the kit provided, assembled and programmed in one day by our Lower Sixth as part of our dry-run testing here is a video.
 We also run a kickoff event where we guide you through how to set up and program a basic robot.

 What are the dates for the competition?